01 / Organic Soya yield and protein-content prediction

 In the context of this demonstrator, an overall improvement in cultivation and processing phase of organic soya will be achieved, with a focus on yield protein production.
 The specific financial/business impact include: 1) By separating A class from B class soya, farmers will be able to sell at higher prices, 2) Efficiently manage the application of fertilizers, thus decreasing fertilisation costs and improve the quality and quantity of yields, 3) The ability to plan the transport and storage of the produce, leading to more optimal decision making and cost-reduction, 4) Positive impact on the breeding process, providing knowledge about the quality of soya varieties and good practices on the field, allowing producing more with less, 5) Demonstrate the application of crowdsourcing methods and thus strengthen future similar market applications.

-02 / Climate Smart Predictive Models for Viticulture
+02 / Predictive models for food safety

 03 / Climate services for organic fruit production

 In the context of this demonstrator, the protection of organic fruit from extreme weather events will be investigated.
 The specific financial/business impact include: 1) Mitigate or prevent damages and injuries in sensitive crops, thus eliminate production losses, 2) Demonstrate the usefulness of satellite and weather data in applied market solutions, and thus strengthen their future business potential, 3) Enable replicability of the solution to other crops and regions, and thus develop new business opportunities.

 04 / Autonomous Robotic Systems within Arable Frameworks